-Later, in early spring the carrot bed gets panted to potatoes.
+Later, in early spring the carrot bed gets planted to potatoes.
 Two months later in the spring, the lettuce and spinach beds are planted to green beans, sunflowers, and zucchini.
 And when the potatoes are done in mid-July that bed is also planted to green beans.
 All of those finally come out around October first (note this is the second October).

 So as you can see the beds are constantly planted from around March 15th in year one (the peas) until October 1st (the beans) in year two.
 That makes 18 months under continuous planting for those beds!

 Year-Round Garden Soil Preparation

 Because these beds are used year-round it is extremely important that you add compost to the soil often.
 Year-Round Garden Soil Preparation is so very important.
 You can very quickly deplete the soil of its nutrients if you are not constantly amending the soil.
 Every time these beds are replanted I add compost.
 I also use that 30-day window on the first of July to do some extra amending of the soil.
 If soil tests show your soil lacking in nutrients then the first of July is the perfect time to make additions.